Estate Planning and Administration

 People often wonder if they really need a will.
 A will can help minimize potential estate tax consequences and deals with personal property and real property not effectively disposed of through other means.
 Other means include effective beneficiary designations, accounts/assets held as joint tenants with rights of survivorship, real property held as tenancy by the entireties, etc. A will is a legal document in which you declare what you want done with this property and assets at the time of your death.

-The knowledgeable estate planning lawyers at Weaver, Bennett & Bland, P.A., in the Greater Charlotte Area, North Carolina, can assist you with the preparation of your will and careful planning.
+The knowledgeable estate planning lawyers at Weaver, Bennett & Bland can assist you with the preparation of your will and careful planning.

-Contact Weaver, Bennett & Bland at (704) 844-1400 to schedule a FREE 1 hour initial estate planning consultation with one of our experienced estate planning attorneys near Charlotte who can help you with either your North Carolina or South Carolina estate planning needs.
+Contact Weaver, Bennett & Bland at (704) 844-1400 to schedule a FREE 1-hour initial estate planning consultation with one of our experienced estate planning attorneys near Charlotte who can help you with your estate planning needs.

 What happens if I die without a will?